All graduates and guests must complete a Health Screening Form prior to entering Memorial Stadium.

 The ARP is the third stream of funding appropriated for Higher Education Emergency Relief Fund (HEERF) to prevent, prepare for, and respond to coronavirus.
 Taken together, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), and the ARP, are referred to as HEERF I, HEERF II, and HEERF III, respectively.

-The Department of Education’s final rule on student eligibility for HEERF states that all students enrolled in an institution of higher education during the COVID-19 national emergency are eligible for emergency financial aid grants from the HEERF, regardless of whether they completed a FAFSA or are eligible for Title IV.
 That includes citizens, permanent residents, refugees, asylum seekers, Deferred Action for Childhood Arrival (DACA) recipients, other DREAMers, and similar undocumented students.
 International students may also receive HEERF.
 Institutions must ensure that funds go to students who have exceptional need.
 The Department encourages institutions to prioritize domestic students, especially undergraduates, in allocating this funding.
-Whittier College will announce eligibility parameters to determine exceptional need in August 2021.

 Grants will be awarded as follows: